Disjoint induced subgraphs of the same order and size: Introduction

-We prove Theorem \ref{mainthm} in Section \ref{proof}.
 We remark that much research has been done on the family of induced subgraphs of a graph.
 For example, call a graph {\em $k$-universal} if it contains every graph of order $k$ as an induced subgraph.
-Very crudely, if $G$ is a $k$-universal graph with $n$ vertices, then $\binom{n}{k}\geq 2^{\binom{k}{2}}/k!$, and so $n\geq 2^{(k-1)/2}$.
-As remarked in \citep{BT}, almost all graphs with $k^2 2^{k/2}$ vertices are $k$-universal, and the Paley graphs come close to providing examples which are almost as good.
-Hajnal conjectured that if a graph only has a ``small" number of distinct (non-isomorphic) induced subgraphs, then it contains a trivial (complete or empty) subgraph with linearly many vertices.
-This was proved (shortly after the conjecture was made) by Alon and Bollob\'{a}s \citep{AlBo}, and Erd\H{o}s and Hajnal \citep{ErdHaj1}, the latter in a stronger form.
-In \citep{AlBo} only a few parameters, like order, size and maximal degree, were used to distinguish non-isomorphic graphs.
-Then Erd\H{o}s and Hajnal~\cite{EH-conj} went much further: they realized that forbidding a single graph as an induced subgraph severely constrains the structure of a graph.
-More precisely, they made the major conjecture that there is a constant $\gamma(H)>0$ for every graph $H$ such that if a graph $G$ of order $n$ does not contain $H$ as an induced subgraph, then $G$ contains a trivial subgraph with at least $n^{\gamma(H)}$ vertices.
-In spite of all the work on this conjecture (for a small sample, see \citep{ChuSaf,FoxSud,ProRod}) we are very far from the desired bound.
-There are many natural questions about induced subgraphs which are close to Theorem~\ref{mainthm} in spirit; we conclude in Section \ref{conc} by mentioning some of these.
+Very crudely, if $G$ is a $k$-universal graph with $n$ vertices, then

+so $n\ge 2^{(k-1)/2}$.
+As remarked in~\citep{BT}, almost all graphs with $k^2 2^{k/2}$ vertices are $k$-universal, and the Paley graphs come close to providing examples which are almost as good.
+Hajnal conjectured that if a graph only has a `small' number of distinct (non-isomorphic) induced subgraphs, then it contains a trivial (complete or empty) subgraph with linearly many vertices.
+This was proved, shortly after the conjecture was made, by Alon and Bollob\'{a}s~\citep{AlBo}, and Erd\H{o}s and Hajnal~\citep{ErdHaj1}, the latter in a stronger form.
+In~\citep{AlBo} only a few parameters, like order, size and maximal degree, were used to distinguish non-isomorphic graphs.

+Erd\H{o}s and Hajnal~\cite{EH-conj} then went much further: they realised that forbidding a single graph as an induced subgraph severely constrains the structure of a graph.
+More precisely, they made the major conjecture that for every graph $H$, there is a positive constant $\gamma(H)$ such that if a graph of order $n$ does not contain $H$ as an induced subgraph, then the graph contains a trivial subgraph with at least $n^{\gamma(H)}$ vertices.
+In spite of all the work on this conjecture, see ~\citep{ChuSaf,FoxSud,ProRod} for instance, we are very far from the desired bound.

+Let us finally mention another interesting line of research about finding disjoint isomorphic (not necessarily induced) subgraphs.
+Jacobson and Sch\"{o}nheim (see~\citep{ErdPachPyb, LeeLohSud}) independently raised the question of finding edge-disjoint isomorphic subgraphs.
+Improving on results of Erd\H{o}s, Pyber and Pach~\citep{ErdPachPyb}, it has been shown by Lee, Loh and Sudakov~\citep{LeeLohSud} that every graph on $m$ edges contains a pair of edge-disjoint isomorphic subgraphs with at least $\Omega((m \log{m})^{2/3})$ edges and that this is also best-possible up to a multiplicative constant.

+The rest of this paper is organised as follows.
+We give an overview of our approach in Section~\ref{subedge13-strat}, and then fill in the details and prove Theorem~\ref{subedge13-mainthm} in Section~\ref{subedge13-proof}.
+There are many natural questions about induced subgraphs which are close to Theorem~\ref{subedge13-mainthm} in spirit; we conclude in Section~\ref{subedge13-conc} by mentioning some of these.